…Is it really a wonder drug?

 The libido support does not just help men!
 Because it works on the endocrine system, Maca helps contribute to healthy thyroid and ovarian function.
 And because it works to restore hormone balance, it can benefit women of all ages.
 For women trying to conceive, a 2014 study showed that Maca supplementation had a significant impact on the increase of the hormone responsible for ovulation.
 And for women experiencing menopause, many have seen relief from their symptoms with Maca.
 In addition, among all age groups, symptoms of depression can decrease, while energy and libido increase.

-Note: Unlike estrogenic herbs (i.e. Black Cohosh, for example), Maca doesn’t contain any hormones, but instead supports the body produce a balanced amount of hormones.
+Note: Unlike estrogenic herbs (i.e. Black Cohosh, for example), Maca doesn’t contain any hormones, but instead supports the body’s ability to produce a balanced proportion of hormones.

 Any other benefits?